yx0123/CNN-DSO/README.md

 		cmake ..
 		make -j4

-## 3 Usage
+## 3. Usage
 The current implementation can only take in images from a folder (cannot read from rostopic directly).
-Use this[link] to extract images from a rosbag to a folder.
+Use [this](https://github.com/yx0123/bag_to_images) to extract images from a rosbag to a folder.
 In addition to original DSO command line, you should specify the path to pre-trained model by `cnn`.

 		bin/dso_dataset \